Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Model and methods

-Following the strategy of Refs.~\cite{bernu2020,gonzalez2022}, we may conclude that the entropy-method prediction for the ground-state energy $e_0$ is $-0.440\,2\ldots-0.437\,9$ (gapless excitations) or $-0.438\,1\ldots-0.435\,3$ (gapped excitations).
-By combination of both cases we arrive at $e_0=-0.440$ \ldots $-0.435$.
-In what follows we use this missing input parameter $e_0$ for the entropy method, considering both assumptions about $c(T)$ as $T\to 0$.
+Acting in accordance with the strategy of Refs.~\cite{bernu2020,gonzalez2022}, we may estimate the entropy-method prediction for the ground-state energy $e_0$ as follows: Under the assumption of gapless excitations, $e_0$ depends on $\alpha$ but remains within the range $[-0.440\,7, -0.435\,9]$, whereas under the assumption of gapped excitations, $e_0\in [-0.438\,1, -0.435\,3]$.
+In what follows, we use this missing input parameter $e_0$ for the entropy method, considering all assumptions about $c(T)$ as $T\to 0$, as well as the minimal and maximal values of $e_0$ to obtain the shaded areas for $c(T)$ and $\chi(T)$, see Sec.~\ref{s32}.
 We note in passing that the uniform susceptibility $\chi(T)$ is less convenient for seeking a large value of $p=n_{\text{cP}}/n_{\rm P}$, since it requires the additional parameter $\chi_0$ if the spectrum is gapless.

+More details about the entropy-method calculations can be found in Refs.~\cite{bernu2001,misguich2005,bernu2015,bernu2020,derzhko2020,gonzalez2022}.
+Our entropy-method results are reported and discussed in Sec.~\ref{s3}.